Cichlid

 Males can reach a size of up to 10 inches in length, so you don’t want to choose a 1-2 inch fish unless you know it can keep itself out of trouble.

-Jack Dempseys are carnivorous fish, who prefer a diet of things like worms, insects and other fish.
-When choosing a tank mate, you may want to look for fish that won’t be in direct competition for food sources.
+Jack Dempseys are carnivorous fish that prefer a diet of things like worms, insects, and other fish.
+When choosing a tank mate, you may want to look for fish that won’t compete directly for food.

 Jack Dempseys can be a bit territorial, so fish who know how to share are a bonus.